Hoarding disorder: Society and culture

 There have been several television shows that focused on those suspected to have hoarding disorder.
 Hoarders, an ongoing series by A&E, focuses on helping one or two individual "hoarders" per episode and features a rotating cast of professional psychologists and organizers who specialize in hoarding disorder.
 A similar show, Hoarding: Buried Alive ran from 2010 to 2014 on TLC.
 Hoarders: Canada followed a similar format to Hoarders and Hoarding: Buried Alive.
 Britain's Biggest Hoarders is an ongoing series hosted by Jasmine Harman, the daughter of a hoarder, and follows her as she and a team of experts seek to help others with the disorder.
 The Hoarder Next Door is a four-part series based in Britain that followed a group of hoarders participating in a treatment program led by psychotherapist Stelios Kiosses.
 Confessions: Animal Hoarding is a six-episode series aired on Animal Planet that focused on those who hoard animals and their living conditions.
 Hoarder House Flippers is more focused on the hoarded house, where teams work hard to flip properties that have been hoarded.

 There have been possible depictions of hoarding in literature before the diagnosis was created.
 In Nikolai Gogol's book Dead Souls (1842), wealthy Plyushkin displays hoarding behaviors.
 For example, he serves an old cake from years ago to a business partner, having a servant scrape off the mold.
 He is famous among the locals for his compulsion to find and keep items.

 Le Cousin Pons, a novella written by Honoré de Balzac in 1846, features Pons, who hoards art and antiques.
 He collected relatively low-value items, hoping they would become more valuable with time.
 However, he is unwilling to part with any of his items even when he becomes destitute.
 He dies with his collection intact.

-In Charles Dickens's Bleak House (1862), London shop owner Krook hoards items, primarily legal documents.
+In Charles Dickens's Bleak House (1852-53), London shop owner Krook hoards items, primarily legal documents.
 He continues to buy items but doesn't sell any, even though he claims he buys to sell later for a profit.
 Several documents that would resolve a legal case central to the novel's plot are lost among his hoard.

-Emily Maguire wrote Love Objects in 2021, a novel about a woman with hoarding disorder that focused on the behavior and the consequences of a hoarder being exposed.